SunilSunny698/PROJECT-EVMMACHINE/README.md

 ### HR access
 1. Visit the PMS Login Portal.
 2. Use the provided HR credentials to log in.
-HR personnel will receive their credentials from the organization's administration.
+HR will receive their credentials from the organization's administration.
 3. Once logged in as an HR user, you can begin managing employee records and payroll.

 ### Employee acesss